outrunnl/dbcollect/README.md

 When complete, a ZIP file will be created in the /tmp directory.
 This file contains the database overview and, by default, the last 10 days of AWR or Statspack reports.
 All temp files will be either cleaned up or moved into the ZIP archive.

 ### Oracle running as other user than 'oracle'

 DBCollect by default switches to user 'oracle' if you run it as root.
 If you do NOT run as root, run it as the user that Oracle database runs as.
 If you run as root and the database user is NOT 'oracle', use the -u/--user option:

 `dbcollect --user dbuser`

+Many systems have a split user configuration for Oracle clusterware (i.e. a `grid` user).
+This is fine as _dbcollect_ only needs the database user credentials.

+Having more than one `oracle` user for running databases is currently not supported.
+Let me know if you need this.

 ### Statspack